-1.3.1 The aerodrome obstacle chart Type "A" represents a profile of the take-off obstruction environment on departure from a specific runway.
+1.3.1 The aerodrome obstacle chart Type "A", which is available at https://shop.aeropath.aero/collections/type-a-charts, represents a profile of the take-off obstruction environment on departure from a specific runway.
 The basic slope shown on the chart is 1.2 percent, which is below the slope of the protected take-off climb surface established for a runway intended for use by Group A aircraft.